KyleRego/anki_record/README.md

 The [API Documentation](https://kylerego.github.io/anki_record_docs) is generated using RDoc from comments in the source code.
 You might notice that some public methods are intentionally omitted from this documentation.
 Although public, these methods are not intended to be used outside of the gem's implementation and should be treated as private.

-The RSpec examples are intended to provide executable documentation and may also be helpful to understand the granular behavior of the objects.
+The RSpec examples are intended to provide executable documentation and may also be helpful to understand the API.
 Running the test suite with the `rspec` command will output this in a way that reflects the nesting of the RSpec examples and example groups.
 The test suite files should have a 1-to-1 mapping with the source code files.

 ## Usage

 The Anki package object is instantiated with `AnkiRecord::AnkiPackage.new`.
-If this is passed a block, it will execute the block, and afterwards zip the `*.apkg` file where `*` is the name argument:
+If this is passed a block, it will execute the block, and afterwards zip an `*.apkg` file where `*` is the name argument (this argument is not allowed to contain spaces):

 ```ruby
 require "anki_record"